hashemghanem/Gradients_scarcity_graph_learning/README.md

 # Gradient scarcity with bilevel optimization for graph learning

-This repo contains the python scripts that reproduce the figures in the published paper.
+This repo contains the python scripts used to produce the figures in the according paper.

 As we also provide the package we built to detect and resolve gradient scarcity in the directory <./modules>, these scripts serve as a guiding example to help users applying this package on other datasets.